-Signs of a slowdown in the pace of Belt and Road (B&R) development since 2016 have been emerging.
+The development of Belt and Road Initiative (BRI) projects has slowed down over the past few years.
 But regardless, significant progress has been made since the initiative was first announced in 2013.
-Inevitably there have been missteps – and B&R’s critics have been eager to seize on these – but there have also been notable accomplishments, particularly in Africa, South and South-east Asia.
+Inevitably there have been missteps – and Belt and Road’s critics have been eager to seize on these – but there have also been notable accomplishments, particularly in Africa, South and Southeast Asia.

-In Africa, B&R has provided some of the development tonic many nations sorely need.
-According to the International Monetary Fund, B&R funding is filling many of the continent’s long-standing infrastructure gaps and generating positive ancillary benefits.
+In Africa, Belt and Road has provided some of the development tonic many nations sorely need.
+According to the International Monetary Fund, BRI funding is filling many of the continent’s long-standing infrastructure gaps and generating positive ancillary benefits.
 Chinese railway projects in East Africa are one example, with the Nairobi-Mombasa and Addis Ababa-Djibouti lines opening potential for a flow of international investment.

-The China-Pakistan economic corridor is one of the salient components of B&R to date.
-This network of projects, together forming the single-biggest B&R programme with financing and infrastructure worth USD62 billion, connects western China to Gwadar – a previously undeveloped, deep-water port on Pakistan’s Arabian coast.
+The China-Pakistan economic corridor is one of the salient components of BRI to date.
+This network of projects, together forming the single-biggest BRI programme with financing and infrastructure worth more than USD60 billion, connects western China to Gwadar – a previously undeveloped, deep-water port on Pakistan’s Arabian coast.
 The corridor will provide a new trading route, opening up the country to multiple industrial and trading opportunities.

-In South-east Asia, B&R infrastructure projects in Cambodia and Laos, and postponed projects in Malaysia, have generated much of the attention.
+In Southeast Asia, BRI infrastructure projects in Cambodia and Laos, and postponed projects in Malaysia, have generated much of the attention.
 Less trumpeted however, are the industrial parks constructed with Chinese money and the tourism markets gearing up for Chinese growth.

 Boosting African Development

-Rosette Nyirinkindi Katungye, the African Union’s Advisor on Regional Integration, has described the project as an “excellent” demonstration of B&R’s potential to drive African development and integration.
-In Ethiopia’s Eastern Investment Zone (EIZ), construction within the zone has accelerated rapidly as manufacturers from parts of China as well as other countries have moved in.
+Rosette Nyirinkindi Katungye, the African Union’s Advisor on Regional Integration, has described the project as an “excellent” demonstration of Belt and Road’s potential to drive African development and integration.
+As the construction data in Table 1 shows, even the anticipation of upcoming infrastructure can trigger opportunities and growth.

-Local governments are looking to B&R to bootstrap intra-African trade, which currently accounts for only 10 per cent of African commerce.
-The African Continental Free Trade Area, designed to create a single continental market for goods and services, was launched in 2015 and its success will depend in part on the extension of B&R projects.
-The signs are encouraging: an international property developer, Innohabitat, has already announced plans to develop housing projects and logistics hubs along African B&R routes.
+Local governments are looking to Belt and Road to bootstrap intra-African trade, which currently accounts for only 15 per cent of African commerce.
+The African Continental Free Trade Area, designed to create a single continental market for goods and services, was launched in 2015 and its success will depend in part on the extension of BRI projects.
+The signs are encouraging: an international property developer, Innohabitat, has already announced plans to develop housing projects and logistics hubs along African BRI routes.

 Source: Control Risk 2018